Employment and employee benefits in Italy: overview

 A dismissal must always be made in writing.
 If the dismissal is caused by an employee's failure to fulfil legal or contractual duties, a special procedure (disciplinary procedure) must be followed.
 Under this procedure, the employer must:

 Promptly send the employee a letter describing the facts that would constitute a breach of the contract.

 Wait for the employee's reply, which must be received within five days (or a longer period provided for in the applicable CBA).

-Send the employee a letter of dismissal, explaining why the employer could not accept the employee's justifications.
+Send the employee a letter of dismissal, explaining why the employer cannot accept the employee's justifications.

-In the letter of dismissal the employer must mention the reasons for the dismissal.
-The new law introduces a procedure for individual dismissals for economic reasons (redundancy), which employers with more than 15 employees must follow.
+In the letter of dismissal, the employer must mention the reasons for the dismissal.
+For individual dismissals for objective reasons (redundancy), there is a procedure that must be followed by employers that employ 61 or more employees in Italy, or 16 or more employees in a single work unit or town.
 In particular, this procedure provides that: